Alamo Colleges Policy F.6.1 Student Success

 To file online please review complete information about the Ethics Hotline online.
 This page provides a link to Questions and Answers and a link to How to File a Report (English and Spanish options available).
 Please review this information before filing the complaint at the official online reporting site www.ethicspoint.com.

 Specific Alamo Colleges District’s policies and procedures on harassment of students and employees at the Alamo Colleges District are specified online at:

 Smoking Policy / Tobacco-Free Campuses

-The Alamo Colleges offer education, counseling, and training to students, faculty, and staff on the harmful effects of smoking and smoke inhalation and provide information about smoking cessation.
+The Alamo Colleges District offers education, counseling, and training to students, faculty, and staff on the harmful effects of smoking and smoke inhalation and provide information about smoking cessation.